ptgm/BoolNetR2GINsim/README.md

 The aim of this project is to provide a collection of scripts to generate random Boolean logical models using BoolNetR.

+For the moment, the only script available generates models compatible to the GINsim modeling and simulation tool in the GINML format, without any graphical (node positioning) information.

 Requirements?
 -------------